yalue/onnxruntime_go/README.md

     file with the version corresponding to the onnxruntime version you wish to use.

+ 3. (If you care about DirectML support) Verify that the entries in the `DummyOrtDMLAPI` struct in `onnxruntime_wrapper.c` match the order in which they appear in the `OrtDmlApi` struct from the `dml_provider_factory.h` header in the official repo.
+See the comment on this struct in `onnxruntime_wrapper.c` for more information.

 Note that both the C API header and the shared library files are available to download from the releases page in the
 [official repo](https://github.com/microsoft/onnxruntime).
 Download the archive